 Although he began as an academic, Bruce Davie spent the majority of his almost forty-year career in public service.
 He served as chief economist for the Ways and Means Committee during the development and enactment of the landmark Tax Reform Act of 1986, and subsequently in the executive branch in the Department of the Treasury.
 He played an instrumental role in the development of many tax policies and analyses, especially in the areas of tax-exempt bonds, tax expenditures, and tax shelters, and was known for his witty and insightful presentations at NTA conferences.
 The NTA honored Davie’s many contributions to the analysis of tax issues at the May 2004 symposium, and articles relating to his interests can be found in the September 2004 issue of the National Tax Journal.

 The Davie-Davis Award honors NTA members who have followed Bruce F. Davie and Albert J. Davis in serving the public through the provision of insightful analyses and objective advice on issues of taxation and government finance to elected officials, other policymakers, and the general public.
-The award is presented at the National Tax Association’s annual spring symposium.
+The award is presented annually at the National Tax Association’s annual spring symposium.
+Other than current NTA officers and members of the Board of Directors, all policy analysts and advisors are eligible for this award.

 |2016||Leonard E. Burman, The Urban Institute|